 This program draws upon decades of scientific research in the realms of psychology, medicine, and neuroscience, as well as well-regarded and accepted theories of emotional, relational, and collective intelligence.
 The principles of mindfulness and compassion have been scientifically examined at places like the University of Massachusetts Medical School, the University of Wisconsin’s Laboratory for Affective Neuroscience, and Stanford University’s School of Medicine.

-The results of our 2018 pilot program will be shared on the website soon.
+The results of our 2018 and 2019 programs will be shared in 2020 on the website.
 We are very interested to measure and understand how the program affects doctor experience and skills.
 We will ask you to complete some pre and post inventories as part of the program.

 I’m new to these ideas, will I still benefit?

 Everyone can benefit from reflection and understanding themselves better.
 This program is a combination of individual and small group work so that everyone’s needs can be met.
 Sharee and Liz bring a depth and breadth of experience in leadership, medicine, psychology, teaching and mindfulness to the program.
 One of the most obvious benefits is learning to calm our minds and balance our nervous systems so that we can shift away from running on adrenaline to more sustainable modes of operating.
 Many doctors say that they like their work but would cope better with more support.
 This pilot is testing the combination of individual coaching and a small support network as an effective way of delivering support to enhance the experience of the doctor.
 100% of the doctors currently in the pilot program say they are benefiting from the program and that they feel supported by the combination of coaching and group work.